 • You can purchase a reloadable debit card at many retail

 locations.
-Card types and charges vary so GTCC recommends
+Card types and charges vary so GTCC recommends that you

-that will be needed for the direct deposit enrollment.
+needed for the direct deposit enrollment.

-Please note: You may use
+Please note: You may use either a

 Q. How do I sign up for direct deposit?